jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 - Have relevant illustrations, graphs, and tables appear for duration of their mentions so I don't have to flip back and forth between them.

 - See glossary terms and their definitions which appear on this page.
-Highlighting and searching a term is great but the author may have added important context to the glossary definition which doesn't appear in the generalized dictionary definition.
+Highlighting and searching a term is great but the author may have added important context to the glossary definition.

 - View popular annotations and highlights across __all__ mediums - not just by other readers who own an Amazon Kindle readers and purchased this book version and also happened to highlight it enough times.
 A quote was referenced in 300 blog articles?
 A two sentence excerpt retweeted 50,000 times?
 You bet I want to know!